Kolkata’s Historic Gita Chanting Unites Dharmic Traditions: A Peaceful Call for Harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What service-oriented outcomes were highlighted?
+What service-oriented outcomes did organizers highlight?